-T. Stephen Jenkins is an associate in the Commercial Litigation Practice of Pepper Hamilton LLP, resident in the Philadelphia office.
+T. Stephen Jenkins is an associate of Pepper Hamilton LLP, resident in the Philadelphia office.
 Mr. Jenkins’ practice includes a range of commercial litigation, including antitrust, director/officer liability, unfair competition and electronic discovery.
-He is a member of the Antitrust Section in the Commercial Litigation Practice Group and Non-Compete and Trade Secrets Practice Team.
+He is a member of the Antitrust Section in the Commercial Litigation Practice Group, and the Privacy, Security and Data Protection, and Non Compete and Trade Secrets practices.

-- representation of international manufacturers in antitrust disputes involving allegations of price-fixing, overcharges, and agreements to restrain trade in violation of the Sherman Act
+- representation of international manufacturers in an antitrust dispute involving allegations of price-fixing, overcharges, and agreements to restrain trade in violation of the Sherman Act

 - representation of an internationally recognized apparel company in an unfair competition dispute involving unlicensed distribution of counterfeit goods and trademark infringement

-- representation and advisement of multiple companies receiving third party subpoenas, avoiding production of privileged and confidential information and federal agency investigation
+- advising multiple companies receiving third-party subpoenas, including helping to protect privileged and confidential information during a federal agency investigation

-In addition to his legal practice, Mr. Jenkins is a member of the firm’s Diversity Liaison Committee and Summer Associate Committee, as well as a former co-chair of the Internal and External Networking Committee of Pepper’s African American/Black Affinity Group.
+In addition to his legal practice, Mr. Jenkins is a member of the International Association of Privacy Professionals.
+Mr. Jenkins also is a member of the firm’s Diversity Liaison Committee and Summer Associate Committee, as well as a former co-chair of the Internal and External Networking Committee of Pepper’s African American/Black Affinity Group.

 Mr. Jenkins received his B.A., magna cum laude with distinction, in philosophy and psychology from Boston University in 2008.
 In 2011, he received his J.D. from University of Pennsylvania Law School, where he was a senior editor of the Journal of Business Law, and a board member of several student groups.